VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/getting-started.md

-# Getting started
+# Getting Started

-Complete the following steps to start using VC shell.
+To start using VC shell:

 1. Install and relocate root and packages dependencies.
 This will also install and configure package dependencies and git hooks
     ```bash